TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 2/1 Chronicles 2.44.md

 ---

-And Shema begat Raham, the father of Jorkeam; and Rekem begat Shammai.
+Shema became the father of Raham, the father of Jorkeam; and Rekem became the father of Shammai.